Linko-3D/Simple-Online-Multiplayer-Networking-Dedicated-Authoritative-Server/README.md

 ./server/server.sh
 ```

-You can now close the console or shut down your computer, and your game will still be running.
+You can now close the console or shut down your computer, and your server will still be running.
 You can also check if it is running by typing **exit** then **tmux ls**.

 To disconnect your server, go back to your tmux session if you had left it by typing this: